nice-game-hints/deponia/04-village/mayors-office/index.md

 ## Umm.. don't get it
 Place the magnets in the detonation plan to houses (yellow dots) with roofs matching the three guys' hats and ring the bell.

+Before you proceed with setting the magnets: **there is a bug in the detonation plan that can screw your game!** Save your game before touching the detonation plan and read more [here](../magnet-bug.md).

+## Show me the correct positions for the markers
 ![Explosion map](explosion_map.jpg)

 # I did it!